About Dr. Hardy

 Career Highlights and Awards

-Dr. Hardy was the first African American tenured Professor of Social Work at The University of North Carolina at Pembroke before making the critical decision to leave full-time academia to concentrate more on authorship, keynote speaking, and social justice initiatives like racial trauma and grief and loss.
+Dr. Veronica L. Hardy, LCSW, NCC is a faculty member within the Department of Educational Leadership and Counseling at Saint Joseph’s University.
+Dr. Hardy holds the distinctive legacy of being the first African American Full Professor (tenured) within the Department of Social Work at The University of North Carolina at Pembroke, and one of approximately five African American Full Professors in the history of the university.
+Dr. Hardy eventually made the critical decision to transition from her tenured full professorship to non-tenure track roles to create more space for authorship, keynote speaking, and social justice initiatives including racial trauma, child sex trafficking prevention, mentoring African Americans and historically excluded groups in academia, and recognizing the diverse dynamics of grief and loss amongst mental health professionals.
 Prior to academia, she began her career as a case manager in Chester County, PA before transitioning to positions in group home, justice-involved, and private practice settings throughout Southeastern Pennsylvania.

 She created and introduced the first asynchronous and hybrid courses within the social work program at Colorado State University Pueblo, and she offered faculty development opportunities for online teaching.
 She chaired the MSW program curriculum committee and the committee for the development of a new online MSW program at The University of North Carolina at Pembroke, which will begin offering classes in 2023.
 Based on her success in developing online programs and in creating the narrative, plans of study, and course descriptions for the CSWE candidacy eligibility application, she was contracted by Saint Joseph's University to act as the lead in the development of CSWE Benchmark I documents for a new online MSW program slated to begin in 2023.